Umerzafar12941/Umerzafar12941/README.md

 ## 🧭 About Me
 **Name:** Umer Zafar
-**University:** University of XYZ, Department of Computer Science
+**University:**punjab  University of Computer Sciences , Department of Data Science

-Hi there! 👋
+Hey there!
-I’m a passionate learner who loves technology, programming, and design.
+I’m currently studying data science and love experimenting with code.
-My goal is to become a skilled software developer and build useful digital solutions.
+I enjoy learning how things work behind the scenes and hope to build creative, practical projects as I grow my skills.

 ---